Security best practices for Systems Manager - Amazon Systems Manager

 • SSM Agent – Amazon Systems Manager Agent (SSM Agent) is Amazon software that can be installed and configured on an Amazon Elastic Compute Cloud (Amazon EC2) instance, an on-premises server, or a virtual machine (VM).
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources.
 We recommend checking for new versions, or automating updates to the agent, at least every two weeks.
 For information, see Automating updates to SSM Agent.
 We also recommend verifying the signature of SSM Agent as part of your update process.
 For information, see Verifying the signature of SSM Agent.

-• Amazon CLI – The Amazon Command Line Interface (Amazon CLI) is an open source tool that allows you to interact with Amazon Web Services using commands in your command-line shell.
+• Amazon CLI – The Amazon Command Line Interface (Amazon CLI) is an open source tool that allows you to interact with Amazon Web Services services using commands in your command-line shell.
 To update the Amazon CLI, you run the same command used to install the Amazon CLI.
 We recommend creating a scheduled task on your local machine to run the command appropriate to your operating system at least once every two weeks.
 For information about installation commands, see Installing the Amazon CLI version 2 in the Amazon Command Line Interface User Guide.

 • Amazon Tools for Windows PowerShell – The Tools for Windows PowerShell are a set of PowerShell modules that are built on the functionality exposed by the Amazon SDK for .NET.
 The Amazon Tools for Windows PowerShell allow you to script operations on your Amazon resources from the PowerShell command line.
 Periodically, as updated versions of the Tools for Windows PowerShell are released, you should update the version that you're running locally.
 For information, see Updating the Amazon Tools for Windows PowerShell on Windows or Updating the Amazon Tools for Windows PowerShell on Linux or macOS in the IAM Policy Simulator User Guide.